adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 # Serialization from NodeJS

+2025-06-22

 ## Introduction

+In this post, I'll show that several binary formats outperform JSON at serialization in NodeJS.
+However, Node's runtime and library ecosystem introduce complexity that must be dealt with to achieve this performance.

 This is intended as a companion to [Binary Formats are Better than JSON in Browsers](binary_formats_are_better_than_json_in_browsers.html).
 In that post, I explored how several binary formats outperfom JSON in browsers.
-In this post, I'll be focused on serialization in backend services written in NodeJS.
+In this post, I'll be focused on serialization performance in backend services written in NodeJS.

-I'll show that several binary formats outperform JSON, though things are subtle and more annoying.
 For all of these tests, the code is available [here](https://github.com/adamfaulkner/serialization_from_nodejs).
-I used the NYC citibike dataset as my data for benchmarking.
+I used the [NYC citibike dataset](https://citibikenyc.com/system-data) as my data for benchmarking.
+In my benchmark, I serialize a list of 100,000 trips in different serialization formats.

 Here are the final results, comparing the formats that I tested: